Zulip architectural overview

 In this overview, we’ll mainly discuss the core Zulip server and web application.

-Zulip is a real-time team chat application meant to provide a great experience for a wide range of organizations, from companies to volunteer projects to groups of friends, ranging in size from a small team to 10,000s of users.
-It has hundreds of features both larger and small, and supports dedicated apps for iOS, Android, Linux, Windows, and macOS, all modern web browsers, several cross-protocol chat clients, and numerous dedicated Zulip API clients (e.g. bots).
+Zulip is a real-time team chat application meant to provide a great experience for a wide range of organizations, from companies to volunteer projects to groups of friends, ranging in size from a small team to tens of thousands of users.
+It has hundreds of features both large and small, and supports dedicated apps for iOS, Android, Linux, Windows, and macOS, all modern web browsers, several cross-protocol chat clients, and numerous dedicated Zulip API clients (e.g., bots).

 A server can host multiple Zulip realms (organizations), each on its own (sub)domain.
-While most installations host only one organization, some such as zulip.com host thousands.
+While most installations host only one organization, some host thousands, such as zulip.com.
 Each organization is a private chamber with its own users, streams, customizations, and so on.
 This means that one person might be a user of multiple Zulip realms.
 The administrators of an organization have a great deal of control over who can register an account, what permissions new users have, etc. For more on security considerations and options, see the security model section and the Zulip Help Center.

 Django is the main web application server; Tornado runs the server-to-client real-time push system.
 The app servers are configured by the Supervisor configuration (which explains how to start the server processes; see “Supervisor” below) and the nginx configuration (which explains which HTTP requests get sent to which app server).